NowacekLab/Welcome/README.md

 You can restrict who has access to a repository by mkaing a repository public or private.
 You'll have this option when you first make a repository and can change it at any time in the settings tab.
 If you're unsure, it's probably best to just make it private.
 You can always make it public later.

 ### README files
-Every repository should have a README file to your repository to tell other people why your project is useful, what they can do with your project, and how they can use it.
+Every repository should have a README file to tell other people why your project is useful, what they can do with your project, and how they can use it.
 README.md files are typically written in Markdown which is what the ".md" stands for.
 Your README file will be the first thing a person sees when they look at your repo.README files typically include information on:

 *What the project does
 *Why the project is useful